 - The Site Supervisor instructs the weighbridge operator to switch on the siren.
 Alternatively, the siren is activated at either end of the Transfer Station.
-The siren is to be left on until the risk has been mitigated and switched off by the Site Supervisor. - Over UHF Channel 68 (Resource Recovery Centre) and UHF Channel 66 (FOGO Reprocessing Plant) the weighbridge operator is announcing twice on each channel: "Emergency, Emergency- The evacuation procedure for the Resource Recovery Centre has been activated.
-Please proceed to (either assembly point 1 carpark in front of the Administration Building) or (assembly point 2 southern end of the property)". - After the weighbridge operator completes the announcement, they are to lift the boom gate, grab a portable T-Way radio and front entrance gate key, remove temporary bollards at the rear of the weighbridge building and walk along the incoming road directing traffic to turn around and remove their vehicle from the site to allow emergency vehicles to enter. - The weighbridge operator shall walk along the incoming driveway towards the turning circle near the Revolve Centre and close the steel boom gate, making sure all vehicles have been removed from the drive way and wait for emergency vehicles to arrive.
+The siren is to be left on until the risk has been mitigated and switched off by the Site Supervisor. - Over UHF Channel 68 (Resource Recovery Centre) the weighbridge operator is to announce twice: "Emergency, Emergency- The evacuation procedure for the Resource Recovery Centre has been activated.
+Please proceed to either assembly point 1 carpark in front of the Administration Building or assembly point 2 southern end of the property". - Over UHF Channel 66 (FOGO Reprocessing Plant) the weighbridge operator is to announce twice: "Emergency, Emergency- The evacuation procedure for the Resource Recovery Centre has been activated.
+Proceed to either assembly point 1 carpark in front of the Administration Building or assembly point 2 southern end of the property.
+Please change to UHF channel 68 now for further instruction". - After the weighbridge operator completes the announcement, they are to lift the boom gate, grab a portable T-Way radio and front entrance gate key, remove temporary bollards at the rear of the weighbridge building and walk along the incoming road directing traffic to turn around and remove their vehicle from the site to allow emergency vehicles to enter. - The weighbridge operator shall walk along the incoming driveway towards the turning circle near the Revolve Centre and close the steel boom gate, making sure all vehicles have been removed from the drive way and wait for emergency vehicles to arrive.
 Open the secondary gates and await their arrival.
 You may need to flag them towards the correct entrance.
 This will enable the Revolve Centre and the landfill site to operate under normal conditions.